 Resurface utilises a unique combination of concepts and interventions that makes for such a successful approach.
 The combination of mind, body, science, fun within the confines of a small group, creating a safe environment is key to its lasting success.

 The therapeutic effects of surfing are becoming increasingly evident in psychological research.
 Recent studies have started to document how surfing can lead to improvements in post-traumatic stress disorder, anxiety and depression (ref.
 1).Our research

 Josh is the founder of Resurface and a Positive Psychologist, an accredited EMDR therapist, an accredited drugs and alcohol counsellor and a licenced Heartmath coach.
 He is the clinical director of the Resurface programme.

 He has been working in private practice and as a consultant for Start2Stop since 2012 and has a special interest in treating trauma and promoting positive psychology.
 He is an experienced group facilitator, lecturer and public speaker.

 For more information please visit his LinkedIn Page.

 Kristine is the co-founder of Resurface.
-She is a medical doctor with experience as both a GP and Obstetrics/Gyneacology, working in both the UK and Norway.
+She is a medical doctor with experience as both a GP, emergency medicine and Obstetrics/Gyneacology, working in both the UK and Norway.